unimib-datAI/dfaas/README.md

 ## Prototype
-This prototype relies on [HAProxy](https://www.haproxy.org/) to implement the proxy component, and on [faasd](https://github.com/openfaas/faasd) (a lightweight version of OpenFaaS) to implement the FaaS platform.
+This prototype relies on [HAProxy](https://www.haproxy.org/) to implement the proxy component, and on [faasd v0.15.0](https://github.com/openfaas/faasd) (a lightweight version of OpenFaaS) to implement the FaaS platform.

-Also, we exploit [Sysbox](https://github.com/nestybox/sysbox), an open-source and free container runtime (a specialized "runc") that enhances containers in two key ways:
+Also, we exploit [Sysbox 0.5.0](https://github.com/nestybox/sysbox), an open-source and free container runtime (a specialized "runc") that enhances containers in two key ways:

 - improves container isolation